We are sharing our most beloved Quintessential Chocolate Cake recipe. This is a chocolate-lovers dream!

 There are certain things every good cook should know.
 A culinary artillery belt, of sorts.
-For example:

 - How to perfectly sear a steak so that the outer layer is crusty and the interior is pink and juicy.

 - How to hand-whisk fluffy whipped cream and glossy meringue (although you’d rather use a mixer!)

 - How to make chocolate chip cookies that still taste incredible three days after baking.